JordanMicahBennett/ROBOTIZE_JA/README.md

 * Somewhat inexpensive laptops will be left on the premises of the institutions I aid using my finances (for running trained ai models), while I will use my somewhat expensive desktop to train said Ai models.

-# A SUBSIDIARY OF MACHINE LEARNING JAMAICA INSTITUTE PROJECT
+# ROBOTIZE_JA IS A SUBSIDIARY OF MACHINE LEARNING JAMAICA INSTITUTE PROJECT
 1. [MLJI Website](http://mlj-institute.rf.gd/)

 2. [MLJI Curriculum](https://github.com/JordanMicahBennett/Machine-Learning-Jamaica-Institute_Curriculum_MainPage/blob/master/README.md)